 The NebraskaMAP.gov web site serves as a gateway to Nebraska’s geospatial data and information.
 The purpose of the NebraskaMAP Data and Content Management Policy is to clarify responsibilities and encourage cooperation among data stewards to share data through a centralized enterprise-level data-sharing platform for intended users needing access to geospatial data for Nebraska.
 This policy and procedure statement applies to all public and private geospatial data and information requests that wish to be included through NebraskaMAP.

-Other Standards and Policies There are additional information technology related standards for Nebraska government entities.
+Other Standards and Policies There are additional information technology-related standards for Nebraska governmental entities.
 These are located through the Nebraska Information Technology Commission (NITC) Standards and Guidelines web site.